LukeShortCloud/ansible_role_openstack_demo/README.md

 # OpenStack Demo, Ansible Role

 An Ansible role to create demo resources on the Overcloud.
-These tasks are based on the example usage for setting up a [standalone TripleO containers](https://docs.openstack.org/tripleo-docs/latest/install/containers_deployment/standalone.html) lab environment.
+These tasks are based on the example usage for setting up project resources after deploying a [standalone TripleO containers](https://docs.openstack.org/tripleo-docs/latest/install/containers_deployment/standalone.html) lab environment.
+This role requires the use of an `admin` account on the Overcloud to create and manage the public network.

 ## Requirements

-None.
+* Ansible >= 2.6
+* openstacksdk

 ## Dependencies

 None.

 ## Role Variables

+* openstack_demo_method = Create the demo resources using `ansible` or `heat`.
+Default: `ansible`.

 ### Instance Creation